Keyboard shortcuts

 drawing

 Defaults for pen color/thickness, eraser behavior, marker opacity, fill, font options, hit testing, and undo limits.
+Use drawing.drag_tools to customize drag mappings per left, right, or middle mouse button, including optional colors for each modifier binding.

 presets